This post may contain affiliate links for products and ingredients I use and recommend. For more information, see my disclosures here.

 - Humidity

-- And even elevation (higher elevation=less bulk fermentation time).
+- Elevation (higher elevation=less bulk fermentation time).

 For example, added sugar can accelerate bulk fermentation, like in my Calabrian Chili and Honey Sourdough Bread.
 The sourdough yeasts in this recipe consume the honey as sugars at a faster rate than a typical loaf.
+Enriched doughs with eggs, milk, and butter like Sourdough Brioche Bread may take longer.

 While documenting the length of time bulk fermentation takes can be helpful, it is not the most accurate measure of when bulk fermentation is complete.